 The enforcement of the POSH Act has brought about great awareness about gender sensitization and sexual harassment and with this more and more women are coming up to complaint against it.

-The strict implementation has increased the level of awareness among employees and is now looked upon as a social responsibility by all to keep their premises safe.
+The strict implementation of the women harassment act has increased the level of awareness among employees and is now looked upon as a social responsibility by all to keep their premises safe.

 In fact, a safe working place is the fundamental right for all, irrespective of the gender, and by providing this an organization can ensure better productivity and profit.

-Thus, to sum up we can state that prevention of sexual harassment must be the primary motive of all organizations, but if unfortunately an employee’s modesty is outraged, then a fast and effective redressal system must be in place.
-By saving its workforce from sexual harassment, the organizations will be able to safeguard their reputation in the market.
+Thus, to sum up we can state that prevention of sexual harassment must be the primary motive of all organizations, but if unfortunately, an employee’s modesty is outraged, then a fast and effective redressal system must be in place.
+By saving its workforce from sexual harassment at workplace, the organizations will be able to safeguard their reputation in the market.